Septic Riser Repair

 What is a septic riser, and what does it do?

 A septic riser is a vertical pipe or ring assembly that extends from the top of a buried septic tank to ground level.
 It provides accessible entry for pumping, inspection, and maintenance without excavating the yard each time.
 The riser lid seals the opening to keep out debris, rainwater, and pests.
+If you are looking for more information about your plumbing and septic system, give us a call.

 When should I get my septic riser repaired?

 Get your riser repaired as soon as you notice cracks, odors, standing water near the lid, or difficulty opening and closing the access point.
 Delaying a riser repair allows groundwater infiltration, which overloads the tank and stresses the drain field.
+Request service or call for emergency service if you notice these warning signs.

 Why do septic risers crack or fail?